idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/Slipweakening.md

 $\tau_{s}$ and $\tau_{r}$ are the peak and residual frictional strength, $D_{c}$ is the critical slip required for stress to reach the residual value, $\mu_{s}$ and $\mu_{d}$ are static and dynamic friction parameters, respectively.

-!listing id=local caption=SlipWeakeningFriction: Source File. language=cpp
+!listing id=local4 caption=SlipWeakeningFriction: Source File. language=cpp
 //Compute friction strength
    if (std::norm(displacement_jump) < Dc)
    {